-- Developers should make themselves aware of likely development contributions required within each community, where the need arises to increase or improve public services, facilities or infrastructure arising from the development.
-The final level of contribution sought should be based on an assessment of the impacts on the community undertaken jointly with the developer and planning authority; - The requirement for a new Link Road between the Perth Road and the B9150, allowing heavy good's vehicles to bypass the centre of the village to Station Road is widely recognised within the community.
-The CNPA is preparing Supplementary Guidance on Developer Contributions.
+- Developers should make themselves aware of likely development contributions required within the community, where the need arises to increase or improve public services, facilities or infrastructure arising from the development.
+The final level of contribution sought should be based on an assessment of the impacts on the community undertaken jointly with the developer and planning authority; - The requirement for a new Link Road between the A86 (T), crossing the B9150 and leading to the south-eastern end of Station Road, allowing heavy goods vehicles to bypass the centre of the village both for access to / from the A9 and to the industrial estate, is widely recognised within the community.